beyond-labs/react-mirror/README.md

 ##### `$stores`

 By comparison, `$stores` emits a value every time a store is added, removed or updated.
-Each value in `$state` contains low-level structural metadata with reference to the local store.
-Use `$state` for advanced use cases like accessing component instances, getting children up to a certain depth or generating dependency graphs.
+Each value in `$stores` contains low-level structural metadata with reference to the local store.
+Use `$stores` for advanced use cases like accessing component instances, getting children up to a certain depth or generating dependency graphs.

 #### **Combining Streams**